bpfalzgraf/git-basics-project/README.md

 # My first git project
-this is my first got project
+this is my first git project